Mangesh636/AuthMatrix/README.md

 5. Open Browser: http://localhost:3000

+---

+## Routes

+- Login: `/login`
+- Register: `/register`
+- Dashboard: `/dashboard`
+- Activity Logs: `/logs`
+- Manage Permissions: `/permissions`
+- Manage Roles: `/roles`
+- Settings: `/settings`
+- Manage Users: `/users`

+---

 > [!CAUTION]
 > Created an initial Front-end UI for Role-Based Access Control application named AuthMatrix.
 This Project is still under development and the UI design and components will be changed and Back-end Logic will be added in 2-3 weeks.